Mary Daniel: Career

-Daniel began practicing law in 1993 in Martinsburg, West Virginia and moved to Berryville, Virginia, in 1996 to join the pw firm of Hobert, Kerr & Perka P.C.
+Daniel began practicing law in 1993 in Martinsburg, West Virginia and moved to Berryville, Virginia, in 1996 to join the law firm of Hobert, Kerr & Perka P.C.
 In 1998, Daniel opened her own law practice in Winchester, Virginia.
 Daniel was the Virginia Managing Attorney at Booth, Strange & Daniel, a trade name for the Central Atlantic Legal Group, from late 2017 until May, 2020.
 Daniel also worked as a part-time assistant commonwealth's attorney in Winchester from 1998, prosecuting domestic violence and sexual assault cases.

 In 2009, then-Delegate (later to become Judge) Clay Athey invited Daniel to interview for a vacant position, and she realized that a judgeship eventually might be possible for her.
 She then interviewed on-and-off for ten years.
 In March 2020, Daniel was appointed as a General District Court Judge for the 26th Judicial District of Virginia.
 She began her term on June 1, 2020.